Top 5 Commentaries on the Pastoral Epistles

 I would recommend John Calvin’s commentaries on every book of the Bible for which he wrote a commentary.
 He is a master exegete, and even after 500 years, his works are worth consulting by all serious students of Scripture.
 Crossway has put together a series of classic commentaries in an affordable paperback format.
 The work by Calvin on the Pastorals is particularly interesting because of the insight it gives us to the Reformation understanding of church leadership.
 A must-read.

-Runners Up: There are a number of other helpful commentaries on the Pastoral Epistles.
+There are a number of other helpful commentaries on the Pastoral Epistles.
 Among them are the introductory level works by William Barclay, Douglas Milne, and Walter Liefeld.
 Students doing in-depth research into these books will want to look at the works of I. Howard Marshall and Quinn and Wacker (Vol. 1, Vol. 2).
 Pastors should also consult the older commentary by Patrick Fairbairn.

 Other “Top 5 Commentaries” blog posts: